Etonio99/PurpleAir-Article/README.md

+This article was written to be on a forms page for PurpleAir.
+I cannot share the page but I can share the article I wrote for it.
+Since it had to be transferred to here, this version has not been proof-read for consistency in style.
+The articles begins after the next line.

+---

 # Making API Calls with the PurpleAir API

 This guide will help you understand the basics of sending HTTP requests and making API calls.
 This article assumes a basic knowledge of programming.